Hurricane Ian heads for Carolinas after hitting Florida hard

-CHARLESTON, S.C. — A revived Hurricane Ian threatened coastal South Carolina and the historic city of Charleston with severe flooding Friday after the deadly storm caused catastrophic damage in Florida and trapped thousands in their homes.
+CHARLESTON, S.C. —A revived Hurricane Ian made landfall on coastal South Carolina on Friday, threatening the historic city of Charleston with severe flooding after the deadly storm caused catastrophic damage in Florida and trapped thousands in their homes.

+Ian’s center came ashore near Georgetown with much weaker winds than when it crossed Florida’s Gulf Coast on Wednesday as one of the strongest storms to ever hit the U.S.

-Sheets of rain whipped trees and power lines, and many areas on Charleston’s downtown peninsula were already under water by midday.
-Streets in the 350-year-old city were largely empty.
-Ian’s anticipated landfall just up the South Carolina coast was expected to coincide with high tide, which would make flooding worse.
+Sheets of rain whipped trees and power lines and left many areas on Charleston’s downtown peninsula under water.
+Sections of piers at North Myrtle Beach and Pawleys Island collapsed into the churning waves and washed away.

-Ian left a broad swath of destruction after it came ashore on Florida’s Gulf Coast as one of the strongest storms ever to hit the U.S. The storm flooded areas on both of Florida’s coasts, tore homes from their slabs, demolished beachfront businesses and left more than 2 million people without power.
-At least nine people were confirmed dead in the U.S. – a number that was almost certain to increase as officials confirm more deaths and search for people.
+Ian left a broad swath of destruction in Florida, flooding areas on both of its coasts, tearing homes from their slabs, demolishing beachfront businesses and leaving more than 2 million people without power.
+At least nine people were confirmed dead in the U.S. – a number that was expected to increase as officials confirm more deaths and search for people.

-With winds holding at 85 mph, the National Hurricane Center’s update at 11 a.m.
-Friday placed Ian about 60 miles southeast of Charleston.

-The center’s hurricane warning stretched from the Savannah River to Cape Fear.
-The forecast predicted a storm surge of up to 7 feet into some Carolina coastal areas, and rainfall of up to 8 inches.

-In Florida, rescue crews piloted boats and waded through riverine streets Thursday to save thousands of people trapped amid flooded homes and buildings shattered by Hurricane Ian.
+Rescue crews piloted boats and waded through riverine streets Thursday to save thousands of people trapped amid flooded homes and shattered buildings.

 “There’s really been a Herculean effort,” he said during a news conference in Tallahassee.

+Florida Division of Emergency Management Director Kevin Guthrie said responders have focused so far on “hasty” searches, aimed at emergency rescues and initial assessments, which will be followed by two additional waves of searches.
+Initial responders who come across possible remains are leaving them without confirming, he said Friday, describing as an example the case of a submerged home.

+“The water was up over the rooftop, right, but we had a Coast Guard rescue swimmer swim down into it and he could identify that it appeared to be human remains.
+We do not know exactly how many,” Guthrie said.

-Climate change added at least 10% more rain to Hurricane Ian, according to a study prepared immediately after the storm, said its co-author, Lawrence Berkeley National Lab climate scientist Michael Wehner.
+Climate change added at least 10 percent more rain to Hurricane Ian, according to a study prepared immediately after the storm, said its co-author, Lawrence Berkeley National Lab climate scientist Michael Wehner.

-Among those killed were an 80-year-old woman and 94-year-old man who relied on oxygen machines that stopped working amid power outages, the Sarasota County Sheriff’s Office said.
-In New Smyrna Beach, a 67-year-old man who was waiting to be rescued died after falling into rising water inside his home, the Volusia County Sheriff’s Office said.

-At least three people were reported killed in Cuba after the hurricane struck there on Tuesday.

-Emergency crews sawed through toppled trees to reach stranded people.
-Many in the hardest-hit areas were unable to call for help because of electrical and cellular outages.

-A chunk of the Sanibel Causeway fell into the sea, cutting off access to the barrier island where 6,300 people live.
+Orlando residents returned to flooded homes Friday, rolling up their pants to wade through muddy, knee-high water in their streets.
+Friends of Ramon Rodriguez dropped off ice, bottled water and hot coffee at the entrance to his subdivision, where 10 of the 50 homes were flooded and the road looked like a lake.
+He had no power or food at his house, and his car was trapped by the water.

+University of Central Florida students living at an apartment complex near the Orlando campus arrived to retrieve possessions from their waterlogged units.

+Deandra Smith, a nursing student, was asleep when others evacuated and stayed in her third-floor apartment with her dog.
+Other students helped get her to dry land Friday by pushing her through the flooded parking lot on a pontoon.
+She wasn’t sure if she should go back to her parents home in South Florida or find a shelter so she can still attend classes.
+“I’m still trying to figure it out,” she said.

 Hours after weakening to a tropical storm while crossing the Florida peninsula, Ian regained strength Thursday evening over the Atlantic.
-The National Hurricane Center predicted it would hit South Carolina as a Category 1 hurricane Friday, still much weaker than the Category 4 hurricane it was on Wednesday.

-National Guard troops were being positioned in South Carolina to help with the aftermath, including any water rescues.
-And in Washington, President Joe Biden approved an emergency declaration for the state, a needed step to speed federal assist for recovery once Ian passes.

-In North Carolina, Gov. Roy Cooper urged residents to prepare for torrents of rain, high winds and potential power outages.
+Ian made landfall in South Carolina with maximum sustained winds of 85 mph.
+When it hit Florida’s Gulf Coast on Wednesday, it was a powerful Category 4 hurricane with 150 mph.

+After the heaviest of the rainfall blew through Charleston, Will Shalosky was checking out a large elm tree in front of his house that had fallen across his downtown street.
+He noted the damage could have been much worse.

+“If this tree has fallen a different way, it would be in our house,” Shalosky said.
+“It’s pretty scary, pretty jarring.”

 Gomez Licon reported from Punta Gorda, Florida; Associated Press contributors include Terry Spencer and Tim Reynolds in Fort Myers, Florida; Cody Jackson in Tampa, Florida; Freida Frisaro in Miami; Mike Schneider in Orlando, Florida; Seth Borenstein in Washington; and Bobby Caina Calvan in New York.